 - Flexor Retinaculum

-Different patterns of naming ligaments of wrist can cause confusion.
+Different patterns of naming ligaments of the wrist can cause confusion.
 Therefore, it is better to remember them by the bones they bind together.

 The ligaments can be divided into two categories palmar or volar and dorsal.

 Another division of the ligaments is extrinsic and intrinsic.